-Casitas Tenorio is located in the northern region of Costa Rica, just a couple of kilometers outside of the village of Bijagua.
+Casitas Tenorio B&B and Farm is located in the northern region of Costa Rica, just a couple of kilometers outside of the village of Bijagua.
 It’s about an hour away from the Nicaraguan border, and an hour away from Liberia.
 It’s located about three hours north of San Jose off of the main highway- highway 1.

 It’s super close to the famous Blue River (Rio Celeste) and the Tenorio Volcano National Park.
-It’s also a good day trip away from the Cano Negro Wildlife Reserve.
+It’s also a good day trip away from the Cano Negro Wildlife Reserve and the Miravalles Volcano.

 There are several routes to Casitas Tenorio from San Jose- you can take the main highway 1 up towards Liberia.
 But we took the route towards La Fortuna and turned off at La Tigra.
 The road was awesome, but what was even cooler were the breathtaking views of the backside of the Arenal Volcano.

 Plus, we drove through the Guatuso Indigenous reserve and got to see the painted masks.
 I highly recommend that route!

 Arrival to the Casitas Tenorio- Costa Rica bed and breakfast is super easy– Pippa has plastered signs for kilometers, making it so easy to find.
 You’ll drive up to a homey reception area to be greeted by a friendly face.
 The open area reception is also the breakfast area, and there are rocking chairs set up for bird watching as you check in.

 Everything at Casitas Tenorio has a super homey touch, but I especially loved the painted rubber boots at the entrance and the hand-painted murals all over the houses and reception.

-Casitas Tenorio is owned by Donald and Pippa- bilingual parents, Costa Rican/Australian couple, and some of the nicest people you will ever meet.
+Casitas Tenorio is owned by Donald and Pippa, a Costa Rican/Australian couple and bilingual parents.
+They are some of the nicest people you will ever meet!
 They have two young daughters who love to share their toys and play with other kids- making this one of the absolute best places for families with children to stay.

 Accommodations At Casitas Tenorio- Costa Rica Bed and Breakfast